En bref

 CVG 5151 Advanced Timber Design (3 units)

 Characteristic values for timber and engineered wood products , modification factors used in design; design of members subjected to combined bending axial loading; design for bi-axial bending; design of curved glued laminated beams, Timber-Concrete Composite (TCC) floor systems; lateral design (wind and seismic loading) for light-frame, CLT and hybrid structures; advanced connection design including design of proprietary connections.
+This course is equivalent to CIVJ 5151 at Carleton University.

 Course Component: Lecture